APercy/steampunk_blimp/README.md

 ---------------------------------------
 collision.ogg by APercy.
 See License file

 Blimp model by APercy.
-CC-BY-SA
+CC0